VAD: Vectorized Scene Representation for Efficient Autonomous Driving: Experiments

 \section{Experiments}

 We conduct experiments on the challenging public nuScenes~\cite{caesar2020nuscenes} dataset, which contains 1000 driving scenes, and each scene roughly lasts for 20 seconds. nuScenes provides 1.4M 3D bounding boxes of 23 categories in total.
 The scene images are captured by 6 cameras covering 360° FOV horizontally, and the keyframes are annotated at 2Hz.

-We use End-to-end Prediction Accuracy (EPA)~\cite{gu2022vip3d, jiang2022pip} to evaluate the performance of vectorized motion prediction, and use mean Average Precision (mAP) to evaluate the vectorized map learning performance, following previous works~\cite{liu2022vectormapnet, liao2022maptr}.
-As for planning, Displacement Error (DE) and Collision Rate (CR) are adopted to comprehensively evaluate the planning performance.
+Following previous works~\cite{hu2022stp3, hu2022uniad}, Displacement Error (DE) and Collision Rate (CR) are adopted to comprehensively evaluate the planning performance.
+For the closed-loop setting, we adopt CARLA simulator~\cite{dosovitskiy2017carla} and the Town05~\cite{prakash2021transfuser} benchmark for simulation.
+Following previous works~\cite{prakash2021transfuser, hu2022stp3}, Route Completion (RC) and Driving Score (DS) are used to evaluate the planning performance.